 Gravesham

 § This page gives an overview of the Gravesham local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Gravesham, in north-west Kent, lies along the south bank of the River Thames, with Gravesend as its main town.
 Gravesend has a historic riverside with forts such as New Tavern Fort and the statue of Pocahontas, reflecting its maritime heritage.
 The district extends into the chalk landscapes of the North Downs, including scenic areas such as Cobham Woods and Shorne Woods Country Park.
 Villages with traditional pubs and historic churches dot the countryside, while the Thames provides estuarine views and transport links.
 The combination of riverside, hills, and rural villages defines Gravesham’s character.

-The administrative boundary of Gravesham can be viewed on OpenStreetMap: District Boundary of Gravesham.
+The administrative boundary of Gravesham can also be viewed on OpenStreetMap: District Boundary of Gravesham.

 Key Facts about Gravesham